 Lack Of Hospital Involvement

-You notice that none of your colleagues or future employers are on committees within the hospital staff.
+You notice that none of your colleagues or future employers is on committees within the hospital staff.
 If you want to stay relevant to your place of practice at least someone needs to be involved.
 Otherwise, if there is no connection to the practice facilities, the ax may fall when you least expect it and all of you may be out of a job!!!

 No QI Committees